As a member of Full Harvest Farm, LLC’s Community Supported Agriculture (CSA) family, we want you to know about our CSA program and how we run it.

 so all you have to remember is to go to the new site to get your box that week.
 It's your responsibility to remember to change back.

 Ordering Extra Produce: We often have extra vegetables available for you to order, like green beans, peppers, tomatoes, winter squash, etc. We’ll let you know via our weekly newsletter or special email message, what we have, what it costs, what date you must place your order by, when we can deliver and in what quantities you may need to order (Ex: 5 lbs of green beans, 10 lbs. of tomatoes).

+Extra Produce like this is posted in our Store on the CSA software.
+Ordering is easy: sign into your CSA account and follow the steps to order what you want.
+Your order will be delivered to your pickup site in a separate box or bag labelled with your name and listing the items purchased.
+We usually place these in the center of the table, near the Choice Box.
+To pay, make a check out to Full Harvest Farm, LLC, and snail mail it to the farm.
+Our address is at the top of every newsletter.
+Other options are Popmoney, if your bank offers it.
+Please, never leave a check or cash with your site manager.
+We like to keep all financial arrangements directly between the member and the farm.
 You may also order extra vegetables that we don’t specify.
 If we have it, we’ll send it along.
 To place an order like this, please email the farm at: firstname.lastname@example.org.
 Please include your name, your pickup site, the produce you want and amounts by the pound/bunch/piece—if you know.
 Use the produce in your box as a guide.
 Example: beets are bunched, potatoes come by the pound, lettuce by the head, etc. If you don’t know, ask.
 We’ll need to have your order by Monday, noon, so we have time to pick it and deliver that Wednesday.

 Here is our contact information: